genixpro/kwola/README.md

 Please go to https://www.python.org/downloads/ to download and install Python.
 You should also install the Python development headers, as some of our Python dependencies compile C / C++ code into Python modules.

-At this time, Kwola requries Python version 3.6 or higher.
+At this time, Kwola requires Python version 3.6 or higher.
 If you run into issues, make sure are using the latest python version.

 ** IMPORTANT ** If you are installing on Windows, there are several errors that can occur if you either have multiple versions of Python installed, or have the 32 bit version of Python installed.
 Ensure that you have only a single, 64 bit version of Python installed or Torch, the neural network library, will have errors.
 In some instances, we have had to take the following steps with Python to get Kwola to work on Windows:
 - fully uninstall all versions of Python